miriam-goldman/microSLAM/README.md

 ### Calculate Genetic Relatedness Matrix (GRM)

-From the gene matrix imported above make the GRM.
-This GRM represents how similar our samples are within the space of the genes of this bacterial species but other representations should be valid.
-We will use this to estimate our random effects for our mixed model and this is used to represent the population structure.
-The gene matrix must contain the column sample_name for this to run properly.
+Using the gene matrix imported above, step one will compute the GRM using the gene data.
+This GRM represents the population structure of the species across samples and is estimated as the similarity (1 minus Manhatten distance) of gene presence/absence vectors between pairs of samples.
+MicroSLAM will use the GRM to estimate sample-specific random effects for the mixed effects model.
+The gene matrix must contain the column sample_name for this step to run properly.
+Note that users may provide their own GRM in the following steps of microSLAM.
+For example, the GRM could be computed using a different distance or it could be esimated using other forms of genetic variation, such as core geneome single-nucleotide variants.
 ```
 GRM = calculate_grm(exp_genedata)
 ```